Phigital/phigital-ios-sampleapp/README.md

 Drag and drop the folder into your project.

 - Add your appId and appSecret at AppDelegate.

+- Get your experienceId by navigating to https://demo.gophigital.com -> GoTo Sign In -> GoTo CREATE -> Choose an experience (or create one if you haven't any) ->
+GoTo Share -> Get your experienceId from https://demo.gophigital.com/experienceId link (example of experienceId : expTUSRjNhL).

-- Add your experience Id at phigitalStartExperience method at ViewController.m .
+- Add your experienceId at phigitalStartExperience method at ViewController.m .

 - Add your Email and PWD at relevant text fields.